Umairican/The-Bechdel-Test/README.md

  I used an API to call all the data from www.BechdelTest.com

+The lists for male and female names were found here.
+The lists were edited to reflect character naming probabilities (names like Tony and Adrian were removed from female names).

+---

  ### Additional Resources

 Please support the original artist Alison Bechdel [at her website](https://dykestowatchoutfor.com/).

+Slides for the presentation were found on [slidesgo](https://slidesgo.com/).